 Jets' Laurent Brossoit: In goal Friday

-Brossoit will get the starting nod for Friday's home clash with Nashville, Brian Munz of TSN 1290 Winnipeg reports.
+Brossoit will get the starting nod on the road against the Hurricanes on Friday, Brian Munz of TSN 1290 Winnipeg reports.

-Brossoit will be between the pipes due to an illness for Connor Hellebuyck and will be backed up by recent call-up Eric Comrie.
-The 25-year-old netminder has been used infrequently, but is 10-4-2 with a 2.45 GAA in his 16 appearances.
-The Jets don't have a back-to-back on the schedule until March 20/21 versus the Ducks and Knights, respectively, which could be the next time Brossoit defends the cage.
+Brossoit was only on the ice for 3:16 against the Lightning on Tuesday, but was still saddled with a loss for giving up a power-play goal.
+The netminder will look to continue his strong season, in which he registered an 11-5-2 record with one shutout and a .927 save percentage in 18 outings.
+The 25-year-old could see a few extra games down the stretch to keep Connor Hellebuyck fresh for a postseason run.

 More News